abnamro/repository-scanner/deployment/kubernetes/README.md

   https://github.com/docker

   Then you need to add those accounts to scope like : ["kubernetes", "docker"].
 All the repositories from those accounts will be scanned.
 * exceptions (optional): If you want to exclude any account from scan, then add it to exceptions.
-Default is no exception.
+Default is empty exception.
 * usernameValue: Provide your github username
 * tokenValue: Provide your github personal access token